The World’s Smallest House: Built for a Writer Who Thinks Big

 The Keret House.
 Courtesy of KeretHouse.com

-All of Etgar Keret's stories are a couple of pages long, which makes him perfect reading while waiting for a latte or longing to distract yourself with something other than Facebookj.
-Although he started writing in the 1980s, Keret's work was built for the Internet age.
+Etgar Keret's stories are often only a couple of pages long, which makes him perfect reading while waiting for a latte.
+Although he started writing in the 1980s, Keret's work was built for the digital age.
 “My stories are very compact,” he once told The Guardian.
 “I want them to say the most complex things in the simplest way.”[1]
 He has written short stories, films, graphic novels, and a memoir.
 He’s received plenty of acclaim for these accomplishments, including the Chevalier Medallion of France and the Charles Bronfman Prize, but perhaps the most impressive thing about him is that his books, it is said, are the most shoplifted ones in Israel.
 Not bad for an author who showed his first story to his brother only to see it used to clean up after the dog.
 “That,” said Keret, “was the moment I realized I wanted to be a writer.”
 [2]

 Keret was born by cesarean three months too soon – he weighed about 900 grams and his mother woke to hear the doctors betting on how long the baby would live.
-He arrived during the aftermath of the Six Day War; as he grew up, the scenery of war was never quite cleared away.
-Growing up, he could look out his window and see the Yom Kippur War, the Lebanon War, and the attendant violence that has came with those events.
-Turning back into the house, he could listen to his parents stories of surviving the Holocaust or consider the short life of his best friend who, when they were 19, shot himself while Keret was in the other room.
+He arrived during the aftermath of the Six-Day War; as he grew up, the scenery of war was never quite cleared away.
+Growing up, he had only to look out his window to see the Yom Kippur War and the Lebanon War.
+Turning back into the house, he could listen to his parents’ stories of surviving the Holocaust or consider the short life of his best friend who, when they were 19, shot himself while Keret was in the other room.

 Given this heavy history, it's perhaps surprising that his stories are some of the funniest in modern literature.
-In History's School of Literature, Keret's sitting in the same classroom as Aesop, Voltaire, Donald Barthelme, and Simon Rich.
-It's a classroom that defies easy classification, for the students deal in allegory and satire, fable and farce.
-A sampling of Keret's plots: at a child’s party, a magician pulls ghoulish things of of a hat...at a restaurant, a man is served a talking fish....a man crawls through a pipe and finds Heaven on the other side .
+If the School of Literature, Keret is sitting in the same classroom as Aesop, Voltaire, Donald Barthelme, and Simon Rich.
+A sampling of Keret's plots: at a child’s party, a magician pulls ghoulish things out of a hat; at a restaurant, a man is served a talking fish; a man crawls through a pipe and finds Heaven on the other side.
 Keret's work, in short, exists in that place where your dinner talks back, God is watching, and the monsters are real.

-We are what we invent but we’re also made up of the things that invented us first.
+We are what we invent, but we’re also made up of the things that invented us first.
 Keret, like his stories, sits in the middle of two worlds.
 He emerged from a society that exists at the place where politics intersects with religious identity.
-Keret is an artist but his sister is an ultra-Orthodox Jew who won’t let her kids read his work.
-He has come under criticism for his refusal to champion the status quo.
+Keret’s sister is an ultra-Orthodox Jew who won’t let her kids read his work and he has come under criticism for his refusal to champion the status quo.
 Keret generally disagrees with Israel’s military policy and considers the Lebanon War to be Israel’s Vietnam.
-To underscore this great divide: he is the only Israel author to be published in the Palestinian Authority since the beginning of the last intifada.
+To underscore this great divide: he is the only Israeli author to be published in the Palestinian Authority since the beginning of the last intifada.
 Yet Israelis of all backgrounds continue to shoplift his books; for all his controversy, he maintains a universal appeal.

-Perhaps it’s because of the comedy.
 Humor has a way of slipping past the censors.
-On his podcast Revisionist History, Malcolm Gladwell discussed the Satire Paradox, pointing out that liberals viewed Stephen Colbert as a liberal skewering conservatives - while conservatives saw it the other way around.
+On his podcast Revisionist History, Malcolm Gladwell discussed the Satire Paradox, pointing out that liberals viewed Stephen Colbert as a liberal skewering conservatives, while conservatives saw it the other way around.
 Humor is a subtle art.
 It's also rarely treated with the respect it deserves.
-Every year, the Academy Awards ignore comedies in favor of earnest dramas; at the Golden Globes, comedies are in a separate category all together.
+Every year, the Academy Awards ignore comedies in favor of earnest dramas; at the Golden Globes, comedies are in a separate category altogether.
 Artists are expected to pick their poison: you can make 'em laugh or you can make 'en think.

-Etgar Keret, as I said, didn’t mind that his brother had used his first story to clean up after the dog.
-“The story I had written wasn’t the creased, shit-smeared paper,” he said.
-“That page was just the pipeline through which I could transmit my feelings from my mind to his.”[4]
 As a writer, I’m nothing like Etgar Keret.
-I prefer longer stories and if someone is using one of my stories to clean up after their dog, well, let's just say I'd rather not know about it.
-But Keret and I do have one thing in common: neither of us know how the stories we start are ever going to end.
+I prefer longer stories, and if someone is using one of my stories to clean up after their dog, I'd rather not know about it.
+But Keret and I do have one thing in common: neither of us knows how the stories we start are ever going to end.
 “If I know the end of a story, I cannot write it,” he told the author George Saunders.
 “The process becomes very technical.”[5]
 This philosophy goes against common wisdom, which tends to preach the need for outlines, breakdowns, and an excessive use of cue cards.
 Yet Keret's philosophy - which is mine too - seems the much more realistic way to go.
-In life, none of us know how our stories will end.
 If we knew how that love affair was going to finish, would any of us surrender our hearts?

 In Keret's world, reality is always a heartbeat away from breaking down.
-His characters are like the stag who wanders into a thicket and has his horns caught in the bramble.
-That’s the spot where Etgar Keret’s characters exist: each of them have had something snagged as they moved from one moment to the next.
-They’re between two worlds, which is why that narrow house in Poland, the Keret House, is the perfect physical manifestation of Keret’s literary work.
-It is, after all, built in the crack between two houses, the the exact sort of crack that one might fall into while on their way somewhere else.
+His characters are caught between two worlds, which is why that narrow house in Poland, the Keret House, is the perfect physical manifestation of Keret’s literary work.
+It is, after all, built in the crack between two houses, the exact sort of crack that one might fall into while on their way somewhere else.

 Thanks to the Keret House, you can live in that narrow space for a great deal of time.
 It will probably be to your advantage.
 The middle ground, as Etgar Keret shows time and again, is where all the wondrous things occur.